pubudu-silva/traffic-sign-classifier/README.md

 In this project I am going to classify traffic signs found in the ['German Traffic Sign Dataset'](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) using a CNN.
 The ipython notebook included in the repository contains the step-by-step approach followed in this project.
 I am using Tensorflow as the deep learning framework to implement the CNN.
 Numpy and Pandas libraries are also utilized.

 ## Exploring the data set
 The first step, like in any machine learning project, is to explore the dataset.
-Training, validation and testing data are found as seperate pickle files named, 'train.p', 'valid.p', and 'test.p' respectively.
+Training, validation and testing data are loaded as seperate pickle files named, 'train.p', 'valid.p', and 'test.p' respectively (I am uploading these 3 pickle files to this project as a set of compressed tar.gz files split in to 25MB size blocks to workaround github file size limitations) .
 You can simply load the dataset using the pickle library and explore it using basic python and numpy methods to make following observation.
 *	The size of training set: 34799 samples
 *	The size of the validation set: 4410 samples
 *	The size of test set is: 12630 samples